gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 To understand the current situation, we need to understand what it replaced.

-**The pre-visibility system:**

-In the pre-internet intellectual world, knowledge was rewarded — imperfectly, with significant distortions, but substantially.
+In the pre-internet intellectual world, knowledge was rewarded, imperfectly, with significant distortions, but substantially.

-To become a recognized expert, you needed:
-- Years of training
-- Peer review
-- The slow accumulation of a reputation among people who knew the field
-- The ability to withstand expert criticism
+To become a recognized expert, you needed years of training, peer review, the slow accumulation of a reputation among people who knew the field, and the ability to withstand expert criticism.

-This system had serious problems:
+This system had serious problems.
-- It was gatekept by existing elites
-- It excluded people without access to institutions
-- It was conservative — slow to accept genuinely new ideas
-- It was subject to nepotism and network effects
+It was gatekept by existing elites, excluded people without access to institutions, was conservative and slow to accept genuinely new ideas, and was subject to nepotism and network effects
-  (as we have discussed elsewhere)
+(as we have discussed elsewhere).

 But it had one important virtue:
 **the people doing the evaluating